KrailOrg/krail/docs/tutorial-push.md

 - run the application
 - press any of the send message buttons, and an additional "push" message will appear in all the UI state log texts, of any UIs (browser tabs) you have open

+#Footnote

+Vaadin Push can be a little quirky.
+This Tutorial was developed using Tomcat 8, and also checked on Tomcat 7 - but if you use something else and get problems, it is worth checking Vaadin's [notes on the subject](https://vaadin.com/wiki/-/wiki/Main/Working+around+push+issues) first.

 #Summary